First confirmed case of new Omicron variant identified in US

-Category: World Hits: 1The first confirmed case of the Omicron variant of the coronavirus has been detected in a person in California, the US Centers for Disease Control and Prevention said on Wednesday, while France made a negative Covid-19 test mandatory for all travellers arriving from outside the EU in a bid to prevent the fast-spreading new variant from taking hold in the country.
+Category: World Hits: 6The first confirmed case of the Omicron variant of the coronavirus has been detected in a person in California, the US Centers for Disease Control and Prevention said on Wednesday, while France made a negative Covid-19 test mandatory for all travellers arriving from outside the EU in a bid to prevent the fast-spreading new variant from taking hold in the country.

 Read more https://www.france24.com/en/health/20211201-live-germany-detects-omicron-cases-among-vaccinated-japan-halts-new-incoming-flights